ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 ![](../media/M1-Air-CPU_GPU_full_load_mw.png)

-  * My assumption in the chapter above based on 'CPU only' workloads was wrong: the averaged SoC temperature with this combined test exceeded 80°C on the Air easily (92°C max reported by the sensors, the actively cooled MacBook Pro showed peak temperatures of above 81°C with the fan running at audible 7200 rpm)
+  * My assumption two chapters above based on 'CPU only' workloads was wrong: the averaged SoC temperature with this combined test exceeded 80°C on the Air easily (92°C max reported by the sensors, the actively cooled MacBook Pro showed peak temperatures of above 81°C with the fan running at audible 7200 rpm)
   * GPU has higher priority than CPU power cores.
 To stay within the thermal limits the OS prefers to downclock the power cores and let the GPU cores remain on higher frequencies
   * with this test the MacBook Air is thermally limited and not by consumption (having to stay within the 30W power budget).
 Though throughout the whole test `pmset -g batt` reported to run entirely off AC: `Now drawing from 'AC Power'`.